-When you’re craving something sweet, but you want it healthy and fast, these no bake pistachio oat cookies will become your go-to snack.
+No bake cookies are great when you’re craving something sweet, but you want it fast.
+These no bake pistachio oat cookies will become your go-to snack.
 They’re loaded with healthy steel cut oats, fiber, nuts, dried fruit, and a touch of cinnamon.
 They’re perfect for a breakfast on the go, in a lunchbox, or as an evening snack.

 If you’re in the mood for more healthy pistachio cookies, you’ll also want to check out my recipe for low carb double chocolate pistachio cookies.

 More no bake cookies to love are in these posts:

 Healthy can be delicious!
 These steel cut oatmeal based cookies are packed with pistachios, dried fruit, fiber, and a touch of sweetness.
 A cookie a day keeps the doctor away!

 - 1 cup steel cut oatmeal (I used Bob's Red Mill)

 - 1 cup shelled roasted pistachios (unsalted, if possible)